 US Wage & Hour Violation Lawyers

 You work hard to earn a living and provide for your family.
 You deserve to be paid for the work that you have done and the time it has taken you to complete it.
-Our trial lawyers have argued for workers rights on a variety of employment related matters.
+Our wage dispute lawyers have argued for workers’ rights on a variety of employment-related matters.
 We can stand up for you.

 - Have you worked overtime that you didn’t get paid for?